 - Use a whisk to stir each batch of gelatin liquid gently until completely dissolved into the mascarpone mix.

-- Don’t rush this and work in small batches because the gelatin can otherwise easily clump.
+- Continue until all the melted gelatin is completely incorporated.
+Don’t rush this and work in small batches because the gelatin can otherwise easily clump.

 - Then, fold the stiffed egg whites into the mascarpone mix.
 The mixture should become airy.